 You’ve been dating for a while and they still feel like a stranger?
 That’s not a good thing.
 I’m all for happy surprises and revealing different aspects of your personality, but if they have more sides to them than a Rubik’s cube, do you really think that will ever change?
 I’m talking about big curveballs here: revelations, erratic behavior or maybe they just don’t let you in at all.
 In any case, you deserve to feel secure and that you’re making progress with your partner.

 2. Their words and actions don’t match up

 Let’s face it, a relationship that constantly feels like an uphill battle is bound to be crap.
 Anyone can talk the talk, but you chose your partner because you thought they could walk the walk, right?
-Constant let downs and broken promises is not a good look.
+Constant letdowns and broken promises are not a good look.
 After a while, you need to think about how much of this you can take.
-If you have stability, structure and discipline in your life, you should be dating people that match that, or your life can be thrown off balance.
-You can’t stay with a person that always lets you down and expect them to wake up one-day and change.
+If you have stability, structure, and discipline in your life, you should be dating people that match that, or your life can be thrown off balance.
+You can’t stay with a person that always lets you down and expect them to wake up one day and change.
 If this is sounding familiar, it sounds like they need to be single and you need to move on.